(as of April 30, 2021)

 - Ensure that all hardware, software, applications, systems, video and multimedia purchased or developed are Accessible and, as applicable, compatible with assistive technology.

-- For each campus or program/unit with significant online presence, register one or more lead technical resource(s) as a SiteImprove administrator to support compliance monitoring activity.
+- For each campus or program/unit with significant online presence, register one or more lead technical resource(s) as an administrator for the University’s website scanning platform to support compliance monitoring activity.

 - Promptly, upon request by a Person with a Disability, provide content, in an Accessible format, or ensure that to the maximum extent possible, that the requestor receives the benefits or services that are provided by the subject content.